Maryan (soundtrack)

-Maryan (The Immortal) is the soundtrack album, composed by A. R. Rahman for the 2013 Tamil film of the same name directed by Bharatbala.
+Maryan is the soundtrack album composed by A. R. Rahman for the 2013 Tamil film of the same name directed by Bharatbala.
 The film that is produced under the banner Aascar Films, stars Dhanush and Parvathy in the lead roles.
-The album was released under the label Sony Music on 17 May 2013.
+The album was released under the label Sony Music India on 17 May 2013.
 The music received extremely positive critical reception and overwhelming audience response after its release.
 It also topped the iTunes India charts for the month of May and June 2013.
 Further, for the remaining months of 2013, it maintained its position in the top 10 music album charts.
 The soundtrack album was adjudged as "Tamil Album of Year" in iTunes’ Best of 2013.
 Rahman won the Norway Tamil Film Festival Best Music Director award and the SIIMA Award for Best Music Director in 2014.
 The soundtrack was nominated at the 2014 Edison Awards and Vijay Awards for both best music direction and best background score.
 Rahman was also nominated for Filmfare Award for Best Music Director – Tamil but he won the same award for his compositions to Kadal.